IBM Cloud Docs

 Use to following steps to manually create an NFS client.

 1. Export shared NFS directories.
 To make these exported NFS directories available, mount them by using NFS protocol.
-Then, install the nfs-client package and enable NFS client by using the systemctl command.
+Then, install the nfs-client package and enable the NFS client by using the systemctl command.

 • On SLES: